JiaGUOCV/JiaGUOCV.github.io/index.md

 These research topics straddle computational mechanics and engineering science, combined with knowledge of Bayesian Inference, Artificial Intelligence, as well as Smart Sensing technologies.
 I also have expertise in Structural Health Monitoring of large-scale bridges and high-rise buildings.

-Find more @ Kyoto University Visual Book [KyotoU Future Commons](https://my.ebook5.net/kyoto-u/visual_book2024_jp/) (125 Solutions for Our Global Society), Page 28.
+Find more @ Kyoto University Visual Book [KyotoU Future Commons](https://my.ebook5.net/kyoto-u/visual_book2024_jp/) (125 Solutions for Our Global Society), Page 28 and video [Creating Our Future Together: ともに創る未来｜KyotoU Future Commons](https://www.channel.pr.kyoto-u.ac.jp/video/40262).

 ## Courses
 - Applied Mechanics (in Japanese)